rust-lang/rust/text/0000-inline-semantic.md

 This RFC only advocates adding the `#[implicit_caller_location]` attribute to the `unwrap` and `expect` functions.
-The `index` and `index_mut` functions should also have it if possible, but currently blocked by lack of post-monomorphized MIR pass.
+The `index` and `index_mut` functions should also have it if possible, but this is currently blocked by a lack of a post-monomorphized MIR pass.

 ## Procedural attribute macro

-The `#[implicit_caller_location]` attribute will modify a function at AST level and MIR level, without touching type-checking (HIR level) or the low-level LLVM passes.
+The `#[implicit_caller_location]` attribute will modify a function at the AST and MIR levels without touching the type-checking (HIR level) or the low-level LLVM passes.

 It will first wrap the body of the function in a closure, and then call it: